dwighthubbard/python-dlipower/README.md

      |      Return the name of the outlet
      |
      |  geturl(self, url='index.htm')
-     |      Get a URL from the userid/password protected powerswitch page
+     |      Get a URL from the userid/password protected PowerSwitch page
      |      Return None on failure
      |
      |  load_configuration(self)